socjordi/reflow-soldering-hotplate/README.md

 This project is a reflow soldering hotplate.
 A reflow soldering hotplate is a heated surface used to solder surface-mount components onto a PCB by reflowing solder paste.
 It works by heating the PCB to a controlled temperature profile, melting the solder paste, and forming strong electrical and mechanical connections between the components and the board.

-It's composed of a 500 W aluminum hot plate, a fan for the cooling phase, an ESP32-C3 microprocessor, an OLED display, 2 relays, a K-type thermopar and some other components.
+It's composed of a 500 W aluminum hot plate, a fan for the cooling phase, an ESP32-C3 microcontroller, an OLED display, 2 relays, a K-type thermopar and some other components.
 The total cost of materials was about 42 €.

 The profiles can be read or write on wifi, as well as the log of the last reflow cycle.